Infineon/mtb-example-btstack-freertos-cyw20829-mouse/README.md

  3.1.0   | Update list of supported compilers.
- 4.0.0   | BSP and BTStack-integration major update for BT Firmware as a separate asset 4.1.0   | EFI, Swift Pairing and OTA support upgrade
+ 4.0.0   | BSP and BTStack-integration major update for BT Firmware as a separate asset 4.1.0   | EFI, Swift Pairing and OTA support upgrade 4.2.0   | Stop adv if no connection is established post cooldown phase.

 <br />

 ---------------------------------------------------------